Ohio State’s Young to miss 1 more game for NCAA violation

 He’ll return for showdowns with No. 9 Penn State and No. 14 Michigan to end the regular season.

-Young explained his “mistake” in a tweet and said the loan had been paid back.
+Ohio State submitted its report on Tuesday and the NCAA came back with the decision today.
+The university had asked for a single-game suspension but decided not to appeal the NCAA’s ruling that Young sit out two games.

+Smith declined to comment on who reported the violation but did say it was not another Big Ten school.
+He also declined to talk about how much Young borrowed and from whom.
+The player wasn’t made available Wednesday.

-“This is the example of the culture of compliance we have at Ohio State,” athletics director Gene Smith said Wednesday.
+“This is the example of the culture of compliance we have at Ohio State,” Smith said.

 “I also want to commend Chase Young and let him know how proud we are of him,” Smith said.
 “He took responsibility for his actions, cooperated throughout the process and understood and accepted that there would be consequences.”